jeammimi/deepnano/README.md

 DeepNano is alternative basecaller for Oxford Nanopore MinION reads based on deep recurrent neural networks.

-Currently it works with SQK-MAP-006 chemistry and as a postprocessor for Metrichor.
+Currently it works with SQK-MAP-006 and SQK-MAP-005 chemistry and as a postprocessor for Metrichor.

-Here are our benchmarks, which compare mapping accuracy (we trained on reads which align to one half on the Ecoli and tested on other half of Ecoli and Klebsiela):
+Here are our benchmarks for SQK-MAP-006 chemistry, which compare mapping accuracy (we trained on reads which align to one half on the
+Ecoli and tested on other half of Ecoli and Klebsiela):

 |                  | Ecoli Metrichor | Ecoli DeepNano | Klebsiella Metrichor | Klebsiella DeepNano |